-The International Master of Science in Fire Safety Engineering opens for applications for scholarships for a 2-year full-time educational master programme.
-There are full scholarships and tuition fee reductions available, for both EU and non-EU students.
+The International Master of Science in Fire Safety Engineering opens for applications for scholarships for a 2-year full-time educational master programme in 2023.

-The IMFSE programme consists of 4 semesters of 30 ECTS-credits each, i.e. 2 years and 120 ECTS-credits in total.
-The mobility structure, with the possible change in study location after each semester, gives students the opportunity to gain from the strengths and expertise of more than three universities in the field of Fire Protection Engineering.
+IMFSE is a 2-year full-time Master programme consisting of 120 ECTS credits in total.
+This breaks down into 4 semesters of 30 ECTS credits each.
+The mobility structure, with possible change in study location after each semester, gives students the opportunity to gain from the strengths and expertise of 3 universities or more in the field of Fire Safety Engineering.

 Worth of Award